TAG: Task-based Accumulated Gradients for Lifelong learning: Related Work

-Task-relatedness \cite{li2017learning,jerfel2019reconciling,shaker2020modular} or explicitly learning task representations \cite{yoon2017lifelong} is also an alternative approach studied in lifelong learning.
-Efficient Lifelong Learning Algorithm (\textit{ELLA}) \cite{ruvolo2013ella}, inspired by \cite{kumar2012learning}, maintains sparsely shared basis vectors for all the tasks and refines them whenever the model sees a new task. \cite{rao2019continual} perform dynamic expansion of the model while learning task-specific representation and task inference within the model.

-Orthogonal Gradient Descent (\textit{OGD}) proposed by \cite{farajtabar2020orthogonal} maintains a space based on a subset of gradients from each task.
-As a result, \textit{OGD} often faces memory issues during run-time depending upon the size of the model and the subset \cite{bennani2020generalisation}.
+Task-relatedness \citep{li2017learning,jerfel2019reconciling,shaker2020modular} or explicitly learning task representations \citep{yoon2017lifelong} is also an alternative approach studied in LLL.
+Efficient Lifelong Learning Algorithm (\textit{ELLA}) \citep{ruvolo2013ella} maintains sparsely shared basis vectors for all the tasks and refines them whenever the model sees a new task. \citet{rao2019continual} perform dynamic expansion of the model while learning task-specific representation and task inference within the model.
+Orthogonal Gradient Descent (\textit{OGD}) \citep{farajtabar2020orthogonal} maintains a space based on a subset of gradients from each task.
+As a result, \textit{OGD} often faces memory issues during run-time depending upon the size of the model and the subset \citep{bennani2020generalisation}.
 Unlike \textit{OGD}, we accumulate the gradients and hence alleviate the memory requirements by orders for each task.

-A recent work \cite{mirzadeh2020understanding} argues that tuning the hyper-parameters gives a better result than several state-of-the-art methods including \textit{A-GEM} and \textit{ER}.
+A recent work \citep{mirzadeh2020understanding} argues that tuning the hyper-parameters gives a better result than several state-of-the-art methods including \textit{A-GEM} and \textit{ER}.
 They introduce \textit{Stable SGD} that involves an adjustment in the hyper-parameters like initial learning rate, learning rate decay, dropout, and batch size.
-They present this gain in performance on simplistic benchmarks like \textbf{Permuted MNIST} \cite{goodfellow2013empirical}, \textbf{Rotated MNIST} and \textbf{Split-CIFAR100} \cite{mirzadeh2020understanding}.
-Another related work \cite{gupta2020maml} also employs an adaptive learning rate while requiring a small episodic memory.
-But it is based on a meta-learning setting and hence beyond the scope of our paper.
+They present this gain in performance on simplistic benchmarks like \textbf{Permuted MNIST} \citep{goodfellow2013empirical}, \textbf{Rotated MNIST} and \textbf{Split-CIFAR100} \citep{mirzadeh2020understanding}. { Another related work \citep{gupta2020maml} discusses a similar technique of using learning rate with episodic memory to reflect the similarities between the old and new tasks.
+On the other hand, our method explicitly computes the similarities between the tasks to regulate the learning rate.}